openstack-archive/fuel-plugin-nsxv/doc/user/source/usage.rst

 OpenStack environment reset/deletion
 ------------------------------------

-Fuel NSXv plugin does not provide cleanup functionality when OpenStack environment gets reset or deleted.
+Fuel NSXv plugin does not provide cleanup mechanism when OpenStack environment gets reset or deleted.
 All logical switches and edge virtual machines remain intact, it is up to operator to delete them and free resources.